 The developer community is so strong they keep themselves busy in making new updates.
 Moreover, you can hire a translator by talking with WPML support.

-It works little different than other WordPress translation plugins, It does not provide you with a feature to translate pages through WordPress Dashboard.
+It works a little different than other WordPress translation plugins, It does not provide you with a feature to translate pages through the WordPress Dashboard.
 It asks to connect the APIs and then you need to make any change on Weglot’s website.
 Once you are done with editing you can push all the changes to your live site.
 It is secure and fast and won’t let your website down.

 I always prefer manual translation in the first place because it builds trust and doesn’t affect the search engine ranking.
-But if you want a quick and easy solution you can use auto-translation plugin like GTranslate.
+But if you want a quick and easy solution you can use an auto-translation plugin like GTranslate.
 Otherwise, I prefer TranslatePress because of its front end editing.

-don’t forget to mention more translation plugins in a comment if you know any I would look them too and will write in upcoming articles.Sharing Title
+don’t forget to mention more translation plugins in a comment if you know any I would look at them too and will write in upcoming articles.Sharing Title